eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 (n/a)

 #### 3.9.3 Software Interfaces
-The app will be runnable on Android 4.1 and higher, and iOS 11 and higher.
+The application should be runnable on devices running Android 4.1 and higher, as well as iOS 11 and higher.
+This encompasses a wide range of mobile devices based on these operating system versions, including smartphones and tablets.
+The app should provide an optimized user interface for both Android and iOS users, ensuring a seamless and consistent user experience across both platforms.
+By supporting these operating system versions, both existing and future users of the app will have unrestricted access to its functionalities without any limitations in terms of device compatibility.

 #### 3.9.4 Communication Interfaces
 The server and hardware will communicate using the http protocol.